 Where existing solar cell technologies are affordable and available, these methods are also possible; i.e. using solar concentrators also shining on solar cells.
-High tech and efficient LED technologies will be implemented inside the dome and focused on the seating area, for creation of light in the evening hours for reading and learning about green technologies.
+High tech and efficient LED technologies will be implemented inside the dome and focused on the seating area, for the creation of light in the evening hours for reading and learning about green technologies.

 Recycling Waste/Feeding Fish: Vermiponics and Black Soldier Flies

 Using controlled methods of introducing green waste, worms would be fed paper and food scraps to allow for the production of soil and plant fertilizers.
-These systems will be integrated with the river as model, where water that comes directly from the waste of fish would be pumped into gravity fed systems starting with marsh like conditions where fish solid waste would be denitrified by bacterial cultures, as it progressively flows through cleaner and cleaner containers also feeding organic vegetables.
+These systems will be integrated with the river as a model, where water that comes directly from the waste of fish would be pumped into gravity fed systems starting with marsh like conditions where fish solid waste would be denitrified by bacterial cultures, as it progressively flows through cleaner and cleaner containers also feeding organic vegetables.

-The fish waste is turned into the best fertilizer the plants would want to consume and in the process sets up a symbiotic space where fish, plants, bacteria, worms and humans are benefiting from each other.
+The fish waste is turned into the best fertilizer the plants would want to consume and in the process sets up a symbiotic space where fish, plants, bacteria, worms, and humans are benefiting from each other.

 An additional technology to be implemented will be black soldier fly harvesting zones.
 These are beneficial as the grubs the black soldier flies birth, are the ideal food for tilapia.
-Black soldier flies also consume many more types of food waste then red wiggler worms.
+Black soldier flies also consume more types of food waste then red wiggler worms.

 They also prevent houseflies and blowflies from laying eggs in the material inhabited by black soldier fly larvae.
 The amazing thing about the soldier fly larva is that once they are born they have an innate ability to crawl up an incline of 35 degrees and this will be exploited in the design where an incline is created in the waste reprocessing boxes and that waste stream, will have a direct pipe feeding into the tilapia tank.
 This system empowers biology to do what it does best.

-One of the challenges of growing food in a dessert is the creation of fertile soil.
+One of the challenges of growing food in a desert is the creation of fertile soil.
 New land doesn’t have organic matter, so you have to build it up with compost and the worms and soldier flies will be part of that natural process.

-The UNC institute for the environment http://www.ie.unc.edu/for_students/courses/capstone/13/bsfl_how-to_guide.pdf “Temperature The optimal temperature at which BSFL consume their food is around 95 °F. The minimum temperature for survival is 32 °F for no more than four hours, whereas the maximum temperature is 113 °F. The larvae become inactive at temperatures less than 50 °F and temperatures higher than 113 °F.
+The UNC Institute for the environment http://www.ie.unc.edu/for_students/courses/capstone/13/bsfl_how-to_guide.pdf “Temperature The optimal temperature at which BSFL consume their food is around 95 °F. The minimum temperature for survival is 32 °F for no more than four hours, whereas the maximum temperature is 113 °F. The larvae become inactive at temperatures less than 50 °F and temperatures higher than 113 °F.